binsentsu/home-assistant-solaredge-modbus/README.md

 My setup consists of two inverters and one meter:
 * Inverters (addressed 1 and 2) on RS485-1
 * Ethernet connected to inverter 1 for modbus/tcp
-* E+I meter connected to inverter 1 on RS485-2.
+* E+I meter (address 2) connected to inverter 1 on RS485-2.
 * Ethernet is also for Solaredge comms - no wireless or cell options

+Important: The inverters must have sequential unit IDs (i.e. 1, 2, 3, ...).
+It doesn't matter which RS485 bus your inverter chain is on as long as it's configured as Solaredge leader/follower (master/slave in older firmware).
+If you have meters connected to inverter unit 1 the meter IDs *can* overlap the inverter unit IDs because they're on different busses (the solaredge meter ships with default ID 2).

 Q: Why don't you have batteries?
 A: Because I have net metering without TOU and I get paid for exported energy, so there was no ROI to invest in a battery system.